ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

   [x] ensure that the default for template is `index` if the page is an index
       page.
   [x] For every route level, and index page is required.
 We have to generate
-      the `VirtualPageContext` for the route level if there is no explicit index page.
+      the `SourceMetadata` for the route level if there is no explicit index page.
 [x] Process the `<!--more-->` tag to say where a content summary ends.  e.g.
     we walk the processed Pandoc text elements and find the this item.
 Note it only looks for the first one.
 All the others are stripped.
-[x] Work out from the `SourceContext` where to put an output file.
+[x] Work out from the `SourceMetadata` where to put an output file.
 [x] Write output files, after we've worked out what the output filename is.
 [X] Copy the static files across
 [ ] enable cleaning of output directories based on what is written and
     copied.
-[x] Generate category `VirtualPageContext` pages for categories that don't
+[x] Generate category `SourceMetadata` pages for categories that don't
-    have actual physical pages (each will be an index page, and if the corresponding `categories/<cat>` page doesn't exist then generate the `VirtualPageContext`.  i.e. it's possible to have some content for a tag by making a page and giving it a route in the `categories/<cat>` route space.
+    have actual physical pages (each will be an index page, and if the corresponding `categories/<cat>` page doesn't exist then generate the `SourceMetadata`.  i.e. it's possible to have some content for a tag by making a page and giving it a route in the `categories/<cat>` route space.
-[x] Generation tag `VirtualPageContext` pages in the same vein as
+[x] Generation tag `SourceMetadata` pages in the same vein as categories.
-    categories.
 [ ] Document how to make it all work.
 [ ] Expand out the example site so that it serves as an example.
 [ ] Doing less work: